ueisele/kafka-images/server/README.md

 ## Configuration

-For the Apahce Kafka ([ueisele/apache-kafka-server](https://hub.docker.com/repository/registry-1.docker.io/ueisele/apache-kafka-server/)) image, convert the [Apache Kafka broker configuration properties](https://kafka.apache.org/documentation/#brokerconfigs) as below and use them as environment variables:
+For the Apache Kafka ([ueisele/apache-kafka-server](https://hub.docker.com/repository/registry-1.docker.io/ueisele/apache-kafka-server/)) image, convert the [Apache Kafka broker configuration properties](https://kafka.apache.org/documentation/#brokerconfigs) as below and use them as environment variables:

 * Prefix with KAFKA_.
 * Convert to upper-case.